 Jeanine Chin uses her strong research and development background and achievements as a context of theory, literature, and "best practices" for her community engagement.
-Little doubt exists that her skills and understanding are appropriate and even exemplary for the collaboration with and contributions to the zoo in her ref-erences to both theoretical and research foundations of her work.
+Little doubt exists that her skills and understanding are appropriate and even exemplary for the collaboration with and contributions to the zoo in her references to both theoretical and research foundations of her work.

-Nancy Longley's methods for working with her community business partners emerge from her professional expertise as well as from her collab"The [evaluation] criteria truly ensure the scholarly aspect of engagement and can serve as significant guides for multiple levels of the scholarship of engagement..."

-oration with civic leaders and business partners.
+Nancy Longley's methods for working with her community business partners emerge from her professional expertise as well as from her collaboration with civic leaders and business partners.
 She describes both the community context of poverty and segregation and issues of gentrification and economic growth as a rationale for approaching the initiatives group in the way she chooses.